The Carpal Tunnel Clinic

 If you required nerve conduction studies, we can arrange for these to be performed by one of our recommended Neurologists.

-You can elect to be treated on the same day or at a time that is suitable for you,
+You can elect to be treated within the fortnight or at a time that is suitable for you,

 if you require surgery.